• Skip to primary navigation

 • Kale: A powerhouse of nutrition, kale is loaded with vitamins A, C, and K, calcium, and antioxidants.
 It’s versatile enough for salads, smoothies, and even baked snacks.

-• Spinach: Rich in iron, magnesium, and folate, spinach is great for blood health and energy.
+• Spinach: Rich in iron, magnesium, and folate, spinach is an excellent source of nutrients for maintaining healthy blood and boosting energy.
 It’s easily incorporated into a variety of dishes, from omelets to smoothies.

-• Broccoli: Known for its cancer-fighting properties, broccoli is high in fiber, vitamins C and K, and contains potent antioxidants.
+• Broccoli: known for its cancer-fighting properties and is high in fiber, vitamins C and K, as well as potent antioxidants.

 • Avocado: High in healthy fats, avocados support heart health and brain function.
 They’re also rich in potassium, fiber, and vitamins C, E, and K.